yhzhang0128/egos-2000/references/USAGES.md

 You can use MacOS, Linux or Windows and here are the tutorial videos:
 [MacOS](https://youtu.be/VJgQFcKG0uc), [Linux](https://youtu.be/2FT7AN0wPlg) and [Windows](https://youtu.be/hCDMnGGyGqM).
-MacOS users can follow the same tutorial no matter you have an Intel CPU or Apple chips.
+MacOS users can follow the same tutorial no matter you have an Apple chip or Intel CPU.
 You can run egos-2000 on the QEMU emulator or RISC-V boards.
-Running on QEMU is easier but
-if you wish to run it on the board for more fun, you need to purchase the following hardware:
+Running on QEMU is easier but if you wish to run it on the boards for fun, you need to purchase the following hardware:
 * one of the Arty [A7-35T board](https://www.xilinx.com/products/boards-and-kits/arty.html), [A7-100T board](https://digilent.com/shop/arty-a7-100t-artix-7-fpga-development-board/) and [S7-50 board](https://digilent.com/shop/arty-s7-spartan-7-fpga-development-board/)
 * a microUSB cable (e.g., [microUSB-to-USB-C](https://www.amazon.com/dp/B0744BKDRD?psc=1&ref=ppx_yo2_dt_b_product_details))